AdamPetersPortfolio/BackendFirebaseChat/README.md

 # BackendFirebaseChat

 Implements the backend for a fully function, JavaScript chatting app using firebase.
 Authentication, login, conversation creation, and messaging are all implemented in this repository.
+The following code was used for a Web Design (comp20) final in which users were connected to others with a similar music taste.

 # Database Architecture
 Users: